History of the Los Angeles Lakers: 1979–1991: Showtime Lakers

 Before the 1979–80 season, Cooke sold the team to Dr. Jerry Buss, a Santa Monica real estate developer.
 That year also found the Lakers holding the top overall draft pick in the Western Conference, compensation for Goodrich's departure via free agency three years earlier to the New Orleans Jazz.
 At the time, the overall top pick in the draft was decided by a coin toss between the two teams with the top picks in each respective conference.
 The Eastern Conference team was the Chicago Bulls.
 The Lakers won the coin toss and selected Earvin "Magic" Johnson, who had just led Michigan State University to the NCAA championship, and was along with Indiana State University forward Larry Bird one of the top prospects in the 1979 draft.

 Just 14 games into the season, the Lakers' rookie head coach, Jack McKinney suffered a serious head injury in a bicycle accident.
 Assistant coach Paul Westhead stepped in as the team's new head coach.
 Officially, Westhead began his head coaching term serving as the "interim" head coach.
 But the severity of McKinney's injury meant a long convalescence, and that combined with Westhead's subsequent success in the job ultimately meant that McKinney would not return to the Lakers.
 Westhead's promotion to the head coaching position also meant there was an assistant's post open, for which the Lakers hired then-TV commentator Pat Riley to fill in.
 Kareem Abdul-Jabbar had a fantastic year (earning his sixth and final MVP award) as the Lakers won 60 regular season games.
 They beat the Suns and SuperSonics in the playoffs and then defeated Julius Erving's 76ers to win the NBA championship, behind an incredible Game 6 performance by the rookie Magic Johnson, who scored 42 points, pulled 15 rebounds, and dished 7 assists, while starting at center for an injured Abdul-Jabbar.
 That alone won Johnson the first of his three Finals MVP awards.

 The accomplishment would soon be followed by ugliness for the team, however.
 In a season that was marred by Johnson missing a large portion of time due to injury and a general state of unrest and dissension in the locker room, the Lakers stunningly fell in the first round of the 1981 NBA Playoffs to the Houston Rockets, who went on to the NBA Finals despite a 40–42 regular season record.
 The next season also began in rocky fashion, as Coach Westhead attempted to restructure the offense in a way that Magic Johnson opposed.
 Johnson was so upset that he demanded to be traded.
-Buss, however, sided with star player over head coach, and he fired Westhead just 11 games into the season.
+Buss, however, sided with the star player over the head coach, and he fired Westhead just 11 games into the season.
 The fan reaction to Johnson for having triggered his head coach's firing was immediate and Johnson found himself roundly booed, even by the Lakers' home crowd in Los Angeles.